amasterenko/job4j_cams_aggregator/README.md

 ]

 When writing code, you need to consider potentially large amounts of data.
 The collecting and aggregating must be performed in several threads and being blocked as little as possible (on I/O operations or during awaiting).
 The solution must be published on GitHub and has unit tests.

-### Technologies
+### Used technologies
 * Java Core
 * JUnit
 * JaCoCo